-Do Less to Do More: Kanban WIP Limits
+Do Less to Do More: WIP Limits in Kanban

 Have you felt like your team is always busy, but nothing is ever quite finished?
 With a constant stream of new requests from clients and management, it’s easy to jump from task to task without delivering results.

-Kanban WIP limits stop too many tasks from getting stuck in the “Doing” stage – and get more Done.
-Apply them to your Kanban board to improve team focus, reduce cycle times and increase customer satisfaction.
+WIP limits in Kanban stop too many tasks from getting stuck in the “Doing” stage – and get more Done.
+Apply them to your workflow to improve team focus, reduce cycle times, and increase customer satisfaction.

 Work In Progress (WIP) limits are an essential component of the Kanban method.
 The name is self-explanatory – they are simply a limit on the number of tasks that can be “In Progress” at any one time.
-When processes have multiple possible workflow states – To Do, Ongoing etc – a WIP limit will be applied to each.
+When processes have multiple work in progress states, a WIP limit will be applied to each.

-On a Kanban board, WIP limits are applied to every work in progress state.
-Once the Kanban WIP limit has been reached, no new work items should enter that state until one of the outstanding items is completed.
+Once the WIP limit has been reached, no new work items should enter that state until one of the outstanding items is completed.

 When outstanding tasks must be cleared first, the whole team is able to focus on resolving blockers.
 The visual nature of the Kanban board means blockers and bottlenecks can be spotted immediately.

 Little’s Law connects WIP limits, throughput, and cycle time with the following equation: